-Durham recently held a consultation with the public regarding bringing in Selective Licencing of private rented homes in some areas of County Durham.
+Durham has recently conducted a public consultation on the introduction of Selective Licensing for private rented properties in certain areas of County Durham.

 What is a selective licence?